 Apple Watch Studio

-The Apple Watch Studio is a new buying plan introduced with the Series 5 Apple Watch, and it’s a great way to get the exact strap and Watch combination you want first time.
+The Apple Watch Studio is a new buying plan introduced with the Series 5 Apple Watch, and it’s a great way to get the exact band and Watch combination you want first time.
 Instead of buying an “off the shelf” Apple Watch and strap combination, you choose each aspect yourself, including the case size and material, and the strap itself.
 If you want a 44mm aluminum Watch in silver with a space grey Milanese Loop strap, you can have it.
 It doesn’t cost any more, and it’s easy to create your own watch on Apple’s website.

 More third-party bands